Policy statement

 3.2 Security requirements for roles are outlined in the UKRI HR delegated authority framework, these can apply directly to screening and National Security Vetting as well as broader personnel security.

 3.3 Applicants can request adjustments at any stage in the recruitment process, and recruiting managers have responsibility to consider all requests to be inclusive in supporting the diverse needs of applicants.
-Those involved in the process can refer to the Reasonable Adjustment guidance on the UKRI intranet and take advice from the HR Recruitment team.
+Those involved in the process can refer to the Reasonable Adjustment toolkit on the UKRI intranet and take advice from the HR Recruitment team.
 This also applies to line management responsibility regarding other processes covered by the guidance which underpins this policy, including (but not limited to) internal movement, secondments, redeployment.

 3.4 Employees involved in recruitment processes should respect and maintain confidentiality.